br0wnD3v/bootstrap-o1js-mina-zeko/3_SMART_CONTRACT_DEVELOPMENT_PATTERNS.md

 - **Off-chain storage provides native-like state management with conflict detection**
 - **Actions are queued immediately; reducers process them later**
 - **Study ZkNoid's articles for comprehensive implementation patterns**

+### AccountUpdate Trees and Authorizations

+Every Mina transaction is a forest of account updates.
+Each update carries an `authorizationKind` that determines how the node validates it: `None`, `Signature`, `Proof`, or `Either`.
+Updating a child requires the parent to approve it via `this.approve()` or by inheriting permissions.
+Mina’s validator enforces that balance changes across the forest sum to zero (after accounting for fees), that `useFullCommitment` flags line up with signatures, and that any token-side effects comply with `mayUseToken` rules.
+The base `TokenContract` limits a single authorization to approving at most nine token-bearing updates; if your design exceeds this, you must batch operations or split them into multiple transactions (`o1js/src/lib/mina/v1/token/token-contract.ts:29`).

+When composing complex transactions, keep the call-depth limit in mind: each approval pushes a call stack entry inside the SNARK.
+Deep trees can exceed proving capacity, so prefer flat forests and reusable approval helpers.

+### Preconditions and Failure Modes

+Account preconditions (`requireEquals`, `requireBetween`, `requireGreaterThan`) are checked at validation time using ledger values fetched fresh from the node.
+If another transaction modifies the account before inclusion, your update fails with `Account_precondition_unsatisfied`.
+Prefer inequality-based guards for mutable fields (balances, action states) and reserve `requireEquals` for values guaranteed to be static (verification keys, token symbols).
+Network preconditions operate similarly: constraining `this.network.globalSlotSinceGenesis` narrows the inclusion window; constraining `totalCurrency` forces the transaction to land before any supply change.

+Reducers also participate in precondition logic.
+Each `reduce()` call requires the previous `actionState` as input, and Mina retains a window of five commitments—current plus four history values—so zkApps have roughly 15 minutes (depending on slot duration) to produce proofs before commitments roll off.
+If more than 32 actions accumulate (the current cap in `Reducer.reduce()`), the call throws; design batch reducers that process chunks to avoid this limitation (`docs2/docs/zkapps/writing-a-zkapp/feature-overview/actions-and-reducer.mdx:1`).

+### Event and Action Persistence

+Events and actions are not stored on the base chain beyond their commitments.
+To retrieve historical payloads, dApps must query an archive node or maintain their own indexer.
+Every `emitEvent` or `reducer.dispatch` updates the on-chain commitment, and the archive node stores the emitted payload keyed by block height and account update index.
+Agents should plan indexing from day one—without it, replaying state transitions or honoring regulatory audits becomes impossible.

 ## Token Contracts and Custom Tokens